ISBN: Errors in usage

 Publishers and libraries have varied policies about the use of the ISBN check digit.
 Publishers sometimes fail to check the correspondence of a book title and its ISBN before publishing it; that failure causes book identification problems for libraries, booksellers, and readers.
-For example, ISBN 0-590-76484-5 is shared by two books – Ninja gaiden: a novel based on the best-selling game by Tecmo (1990) and Wacky laws (1997), both published by Scholastic.
+For example, ISBN 0-590-76484-5 is shared by two books—Ninja gaiden: a novel based on the best-selling game by Tecmo (1990) and Wacky laws (1997), both published by Scholastic.

 Most libraries and booksellers display the book record for an invalid ISBN issued by the publisher.
 The Library of Congress catalogue contains books published with invalid ISBNs, which it usually tags with the phrase "Cancelled ISBN".
-However, book-ordering systems will not search for a book if an invalid ISBN is entered to its search engine.
-OCLC often indexes by invalid ISBNs, if the book is indexed in that way by a member library.
+The International Union Library Catalog (WorldCat OCLC—Online Computer Library Center system) often indexes by invalid ISBNs, if the book is indexed in that way by a member library.

-eISBN

-Only the term "ISBN" should be used; the terms "eISBN" and "e-ISBN" have historically been sources of confusion and should be avoided.
-If a book exists in one or more digital (e-book) formats, each of those formats must have its own ISBN.
-In other words, each of the three separate EPUB, Amazon Kindle, and PDF formats of a particular book will have its own specific ISBN.
-They should not share the ISBN of the paper version, and there is no generic "eISBN" which encompasses all the e-book formats for a title.

 EAN format used in barcodes, and upgrading

-Currently the barcodes on a book's back cover (or inside a mass-market paperback book's front cover) are EAN-13; they may have a separate barcode encoding five digits called an EAN-5 for the currency and the recommended retail price.
+The barcodes on a book's back cover (or inside a mass-market paperback book's front cover) are EAN-13; they may have a separate barcode encoding five digits called an EAN-5 for the currency and the recommended retail price.
 For 10-digit ISBNs, the number "978", the Bookland "country code", is prefixed to the ISBN in the barcode data, and the check digit is recalculated according to the EAN-13 formula (modulo 10, 1× and 3× weighting on alternating digits).